Trump peace plan conference is blip on Israel's radar as political, Iran crises swirl

 “This was, in fact, a regional summit against Iran,” he said.
 “We see here a coalition in the Middle East...They (Arab powers) understand that their security threat is Iran.”

-Washington and Tehran have exchanged threats and heated rhetoric in recent weeks, with a U.S. increasing sanctions on Iran and Iranian forces shooting down a U.S. drone in the Gulf.
+Washington and Tehran have exchanged threats and heated rhetoric in recent weeks, with the United States increasing sanctions on Iran and Iranian forces shooting down a U.S. drone in the Gulf.

 The Institute for National Security Studies at Tel Aviv University gave a cautious welcome to the initiatives announced in Manama, including a global investment fund for the Palestinians.
 But it said these could not trump statecraft.